nautobot/nautobot/SECURITY.md

 A public disclosure date is negotiated by the Nautobot maintainers and the bug submitter.
 We prefer to fully disclose the bug as soon as possible once a user mitigation is available.
 It is reasonable to delay disclosure when the bug or the fix is not yet fully understood, the solution is not well-tested, or for vendor coordination.
 The timeframe for disclosure is from immediate (especially if it's already publicly known) to a few weeks.
 For a vulnerability with a straightforward mitigation, we expect report date to disclosure date to be on the order of ten (10) days.
 The Nautobot maintainers hold the final say when setting a disclosure date.

+Disclosures, regardless of outcome, [will be published on GitHub](https://github.com/nautobot/nautobot/issues?q=label%3A%22security+disclosure%22) with the label "security disclosure".

 ## Team

 Below are the current team members responsible for receiving and triaging Nautobot security issues.